Move your Kentico site

 Audit and content model

-We pull the content tree, walk through every Page Type, every culture variant, every custom module and workflow.
-Then we design the content model around how your editors actually publish, not around how the install grew over the years.
+We pull the content tree, walk through every Page Type or content type, every culture variant, every custom module and workflow.
+Then we design the content model around how your editors actually publish.
 You approve the model before development starts.

 Migrate, translate, rebuild

-Content is exported through the Kentico Xperience API or a direct database read and imported into Storyblok or DatoCMS.
+Content is exported through the Kentico Xperience API or a direct database read and imported into DatoCMS or Storyblok.
 The frontend is built in Astro, with components replacing Page Templates and widgets.
 Multilingual content is mapped to native multi-locale fields with hreflang from the first deploy.
 URL routing is reproduced per culture so old links resolve.

 Cutover and 30 days of watching